aditya-chettipalli/Coffee_Shop_Sales/README.md

 # Coffee Shop Sales
-## Project Overview
+## Overview
-This project features a comprehensive sales dashboard for a coffee shop, created using Excel and Power BI.
-The dashboard provides insights into various aspects of sales performance, visualizing data on total sales, footfall, average bill per person, average order per person, and other key metrics.
-It offers a clear and detailed understanding of the coffee shop's business dynamics, leveraging pivot tables and data cleaning techniques.
+This Excel and Power BI dashboard is designed to provide a comprehensive analysis of coffee shop sales data.
+It helps business owners and stakeholders make informed, data-driven decisions by visualizing key metrics and trends related to sales performance.

+## Features

+Sales Analysis: Visualizes sales performance segmented by product categories, store locations, and time.

+Interactive Visualizations: Includes line graphs, pie charts, and bar graphs to present complex data in an easily interpretable format.

+Strategic Insights: Highlights critical trends and patterns, such as peak sales hours and top-selling products.
-## Dashboard Components
+## Key Metrics
-The dashboard is divided into several sections, each highlighting different aspects of the coffee shop's sales performance:

-### Total Sales and Footfall

 Total Sales: $698,812.33

 Total Footfall: 149,116

-### Average Metrics

 Average Bill per Person: 4.69

 Average Order per Person: 1.4
+## Detailed Metrics

-### Quantity Ordered Based on Hours

-Line graph showing the quantity of orders throughout different hours of the day.
+Quantity Ordered Based on Hours: Analysis of the quantity of orders throughout different hours of the day.

-### Category % Distribution Based on Sales

-Pie chart depicting the percentage distribution of sales across different product categories such as Bakery, Branded, Coffee, Coffee Beans, Drinking Chocolate, Flavours, Loose Tea, Packaged Chocolate, and Tea.
+Category % Distribution Based on Sales: Breakdown of sales by product categories such as Bakery, Branded, Coffee, etc.
-### % Size Distribution Based on Orders

-Pie chart illustrating the distribution of order sizes (Large, Not Defined, Regular, Small).
+% Size Distribution Based on Orders: Distribution of order sizes (Large, Not Defined, Regular, Small).

-### Footfall and Sales Over Various Locations

-Bar chart comparing footfall and sales across three store locations: Astoria, Hell's Kitchen, and Lower Manhattan.
+Footfall and Sales Over Various Locations: Comparison of footfall and sales across store locations (Astoria, Hell's Kitchen, Lower Manhattan).

-### Top 5 Products Based on Sales
+Top 5 Products Based on Sales: Sales performance of top-selling products.

-Bar chart listing the top 5 products by sales: Barista Espresso, Brewed Black Tea, Brewed Chai Tea, Gourmet Brewed Coffee, and Hot Chocolate.
-### Orders on Weekdays

-Bar chart showing the number of orders received on each day of the week.
+Orders on Weekdays: Analysis of the number of orders received on each day of the week.

+## Dashboard Screenshots
+Refer to the screenshots of the dashboard in the files.

-## Data Source
+## Usage
-The dashboard is based on a dataset that records individual transactions, including details such as:

-Transaction ID

-Transaction Date and Time

-Store ID and Location

-Product ID, Category, Type, and Detail

-Transaction Quantity and Unit Price

-Size and Total Bill

-Date and Time specifics (Month Name, Day Name, Hour, Month, Day of Week)
+### Filtering
+Use the filters on the dashboard to drill down into specific data points such as Month Name and Day Name.
+### Interactivity
+Hover over charts and graphs for detailed tooltips and additional information.
+### Exporting
+Export the dashboard or specific visualizations as needed for reports or presentations.
 ## Tools Used

 ### Microsoft Excel
 Pivot Tables: Used to summarize and analyze the data.
 Charts and Graphs: Created various visual representations of the data.
 ### Power BI
 Data Cleaning: Utilized Power Query for data transformation and cleaning.
 Data Integration: Integrated cleaned data into Excel for analysis.